kaito-project/headlamp-kaito/website/docs/features/testing-mcp-server.md

 ## 2. Deploy Kubernetes MCP Server

-The Kubernetes MCP Server handles AI tool requests and must be deployed using the `mcp-service` account created above.
+The Kubernetes MCP Server handles AI tool requests and must be deployed using the `kubernetes-mcp` account created above.

 ### kubernetes-mcp-server.yaml